The Feast of the Fianna

 The warrior Cluas le hÉisteacht, whose name meant “the listening ear”, was sent to keep watch while the others wasted no time in settling themselves down on the heavy chairs and getting stuck in to the feast before them!

-Pleasant was their merriment and jovial their banter until it was time to leave, when suddenly an unpleasant surprise revealed itself – they found themselves stuck to the chairs upon which they sat and were unable to stand up!
+Pleasant was their merriment and jovial their banter until it was time to leave, when suddenly an unwelcome surprise revealed itself – they found themselves stuck to the chairs upon which they sat and were unable to stand up!
 Each man first spoke and then shouted to the others, jumping and rattling around, but so heavy were the chairs they couldn’t even overturn one – for all the good that would have done them!

 Naturally enough they turned to their leader for counsel, and Fionn bit his thumb to invoke the Imbas Forosnaí, which means the illumination of inspiration, the mystical gift he had gotten from the salmon of knowledge.